carlosperate/awesome-microbit/README.md

 - [Build A Klawsome microbit Controlled Tank](https://www.kitronik.co.uk/blog/klawsome-microbit-controlled-tank/) - Tutorial on how to design a build a perspex micro:bit tank.
 - [Adding a new module to MicroPython](http://cigdemsengul.blogspot.co.uk/2017/04/offline-development-in-microbit-adding.html) - Article describing an experiment to add a new module into MicroPython for the micro:bit.
 - [Become a Time Lord with the BBC micro:bit](https://blog.groklearning.com/become-a-time-lord-with-the-bbc-micro-bit-c4b8b4e2d747) - Using different timing mechanisms to run multiple things in MicroPython.
+- [Debugging the micro:bit with pyOCD and GDB](https://docs.mbed.com/docs/mbed-os-handbook/en/5.4/debugging/debugging_microbit/) - Shows how to debug a micro:bit program using PyOCD and GDB.

 ### Article Collections